jorisroovers/gitlint/docs/user_defined_rules.md

             # You can add any extra properties you want to the commit object,
             # these will be available later on in all rules.
-            commit.my_property = u"This is my property"
+            commit.my_property = "This is my property"
 ```

 For all available properties and methods on the `config` object, have a look at the